National Farm & Ranch Business Management Education Association, Inc.

 • To achieve the goal of improved farm and family decision making, resulting in increased farm profitability and sustainability

-ABOUT KFMA NC: KFMA NC provides a farm business analysis educational program to member farm families in a 20-county area.
-Principal crops are corn, soybeans, wheat, and livestock forages.
-This is also a livestock intensive area of Kansas.
-Average farm size is 2,500 acres.
+ABOUT KFMA NW: KFMA NW provides a farm business analysis educational program to member farm families in a 17-county area.
+Principal crops are wheat, corn and grain sorghum.
+Livestock enterprises in NW Kansas are primarily focused on beef production.
+Average farm size is 3,200 crop acres.

-APPLICATION DATE: Screening of applications will begin on December 9, 2022 and will continue until the position is filled.
-Starting date is negotiable with the KFMA NC Board of Directors and KFMA Executive Director.
-May 2023 graduates are encouraged to apply.
+APPLICATION DATE: Screening of applications will begin on June 1, 2025, and will continue until the position is filled.
+The starting date for this position is negotiable with the KFMA NW Board of Directors and the KFMA Executive Director. .

-SALARY: Commensurate with training and experience as negotiated by the Department of Agricultural Economics, Kansas State University; the Board of Directors of Kansas Farm Management Association, North Central; and the applicant.
+SALARY: Commensurate with training and experience as negotiated by the Department of Agricultural Economics, Kansas State University; the Board of Directors of Kansas Farm Management Association, Northwest; and the applicant.
+Anticipated hiring range $65,000 - $85,000, dependent on education and experience.

 HOW TO APPLY: